Street market could boost other traders

-A new market will launch in Cleveleys today in the hope it will boost the fortunes of other traders.
+A new market launches in Cleveleys on Wednesday in the hope it will boost the fortunes of other traders.

 Wyre Council has agreed to a 14-week trial for a weekly street market.